Wondering how to stop worrying about things you can’t control? You’re in the right place.

 Worry is a natural emotion and, in some situations, it can help us be more productive.
 However, if you find yourself excessively worrying over everything in your life, it can have a significant negative impact on your health and wellbeing.

 Toxic worrying can really take over your day to day life.
+You’re constantly thinking about the worst case scenario.
 If left untreated, it can also cause you to become sick.
 So, learning how to stop worrying about things you can’t control is essential.
 But, what exactly is toxic worrying and how can it impact your life?

 What is toxic worrying?